AbdulRahmanMudasser/flutter-amora-v2/README.md

 # 💖 Amora

-*A Private Romantic Couple App – Celebrate love, memories, and moments, privately and beautifully.*
+A Private Romantic Couple App – Celebrate love, memories, and moments, privately and beautifully

 ---